ibm-cloud-docs/watson-knowledge-studio/backup-restore.md

 - Type system
 - Dictionaries

+  **Note**:
-  **Note**: Only editable dictionaries will be downloaded.
+    - Only editable dictionaries will be downloaded.
 You cannot download read-only dictionaries.
+    - For dictionaries, entity type mappings are not migrated.
+After you restore these artifacts, you will need to map the dictionaries to entity types, as necessary.

 - Documents